lando/lando/docs/config/env.md

 If you add or change the `env_file` config, or alter the contents of any env files being used in this config, you will need to run `lando rebuild` for your changes to take effect.

 ::: warning This ONLY injects directly into the container environment!
 We inject variables **ONLY** into the container environment.
-This means that it is up to the user to use relevant mechanisms on theapplication side to grab them.
+This means that it is up to the user to use relevant mechanisms on the application side to grab them.

 For example, in `php` you will want to use something like the [`getenv()`](http://php.net/manual/en/function.getenv.php) function instead of server-provided globals like `$_ENV`.
 :::